epinowcast/epinowcast/STYLE_GUIDE.md

 In general, we aim to check the inputs for all external facing functions.
 This is to ensure that the user is aware of any issues with the input data and to provide a consistent error message.
 See the documentation for `coerce_dt()` for more details.
 It may also be helpful to review usage in the package more widely, for this `data-converters.R` is a sensible place to start.

 - For external facing functions `coerce_dt()` should generally not update by reference (i.e. `copy = TRUE` should be set, the default).
 In cases where users may benefit from updating by reference the external function should pass through the `copy` argument to `coerce_dt()`.
-- For internal functions `coerce_dt()` should generally update by reference (i.e. `copy = FALSE` should be set) when used internally.
+- However, those external functions may be invoked within other package functions, in which case `coerce_dt()` can often update by reference (i.e. `copy = FALSE` should be set).
 This is to avoid unnecessary copying of data.
+For purely internal functions, `coerce_dt()` can generally be used with `copy = FALSE`, again because copying is unnecessary.

 ## Internal data manipulation